dwavesystems/leapide-docs/README.rst

 Start by selecting an example, opening and running it.

-D-Wave tutorial videos are available on YouTube.
+D-Wave tutorial videos are available on YouTube; for example, `Leap IDE <https://www.youtube.com/watch?v=62gDQ14pjwM>`.

 Developing Applications
 -----------------------